 What is Lean?

-That’s because Lean is defined as a system where you concentrate on maximizing value to end users and cutting out waste activities – costs, time and effort – in a professional and disciplined way.
+That’s because Lean is defined as the beating heart of an organization where you concentrate on maximizing value to end users and cutting out waste activities in a professional and disciplined way, using the principles and tools presented on this website.

-A Lean approach means understanding what’s really going on in your workplace (the Gemba), to see where value is created and then removing any activities that do not add value for end users.
+A Lean approach means understanding where you really create value in your workplace (the Gemba), and then removing any activities that do not add value for end users.

 And that is markedly different from standard quality systems where the emphasis is on making processes more effective and efficient.